Dionuta/B11-What-About-Asynchronous-Callbacks/README.md

 Variables can hold different types of values because it's all figured out during execution.

 Primitive Type: A type of data that repersents a single value.
 That is, not an object.

+Primitive Types:
+1. Undifined - reresents lack of existence.(you shouldn't set a variable to this)

+2. Null - reresents lack of existence (you can set a variable to this)